vackosar/vackosar.github.io/_posts/2020-08-25-to-what-python-number-types-does-json.loads-parse.md

 -inf: <class 'float'>
 ```

-[Python documentation](https://docs.python.org/3.4/library/json.html#encoders-and-decoders) also explains that `NaN, Infinity, -Infinity` are not actually part of JSON standard, but that they are interpreted anyway.
+[Python documentation](https://docs.python.org/3.4/library/json.html#encoders-and-decoders) also explains that `NaN, Infinity, -Infinity` are not actually part of JSON standard, but that they are interpreted anyway:
 <blockquote style="font-style: italic">
 It also understands NaN, Infinity, and -Infinity as their corresponding float values, which is outside the JSON spec.
 </blockquote>